Mastodon Mastodon Mastodon Mastodon

 Major Security Flaws Found in Skoda’s In-Car Entertainment Systems: Privacy and Data at Risk

-Critical Vulnerabilities in MIB3 Entertainment System
+Critical Vulnerabilities in the MIB3 Entertainment System

 Scope of Data Exposure and Privacy Risks